MacawNL/MvvmQuickCross/Readme.md

 MvvmQuickCross aims to leave you in full control; it does not get in the way if you want to do some things differently, and you can simply extend it.

 ## News ##
+**Coming up**: Guidance on using the Android specific features in release 1.5.1 (Android simple data binding)

+**October 9, 2013**: Version 1.5.1 is published.
+This release adds navigation code generation, Windows Phone support and more documentation.

-On October 5th, I gave a presentation on MvvmQuickCross at the Windows Phone Developer Day in The Netherlands.
+**October 5, 2013**: Vincent Hoogendoorn gave a presentation on MvvmQuickCross at the Windows Phone Developer Day in The Netherlands.
 See [the slides](http://www.slideshare.net/VincentHoogendoorn/mvvm-quickcross-windows-phone-devday-2013) for an overview of the MvvmQuickCross shared code pattern and Windows Phone specifics.

 ## Features ##